-Social 4s look to experience Essential Depth in their relationships, creative offerings, and social roles.
-They combine an appreciation for depth and authenticity with an interest in other people, lending to deeply personal self-revelation in their artwork, interests, and general self-expression.
-They adapt themselves to social situations with greater ease than other 4s, yet still need to maintain a sense of being different from others in some remarkable way.
+Social Fours are looking to experience Essential Depth in their relationships, creative offerings, and social roles.
+Social Fours combine an appreciation for depth and authenticity with an interest in other people, lending to deeply personal self-revelation in their artwork, interests, and general self-expression.
+These Fours can adapt themselves to Social situations with greater ease than other Fours, yet they still need to maintain a sense of being different from others in some remarkable way.

-Their desire to be a unique individual comes into tension with the social drive’s need to be available for connection, so they make a special effort to embody and share a deeper view of life in a way that is comprehensible and useful to others without compromising their personal vision.
-Where the social drive wants to find “common ground” with others, they crave connection while feeling uneasy about that which is “common,” so they cultivate extraordinary connections with a select few.
-They aren’t “people persons.”
-They will fantasize that a social group, friend, or lover who will see who they “really” are is elsewhere, ignoring the love and acceptance that’s already present for them in the relationships at hand.
+The Four’s desire to be a unique individual comes into tension with the Social Drive’s need to be available for connection, so in Social Four, there’s a special effort to embody and share a deeper view of life in a way that is comprehensible and useful to others without compromising their personal vision.
+Whereas the Social Drive generally wants to find “common ground” with others, Social Fours crave connection while feeling uneasy about that which is “common,” so they seek to cultivate extraordinary connections with a select few.
+People of this type are usually not “people persons.”
+They are likely to fantasize that a social group, friend, or lover who will see who they “really” are is elsewhere, often ignoring the love and acceptance that’s already present for them in the relationships at hand.

-They feel their differences and unique perspective is a strength, one they long to be recognized for.
-At the same time, Envy brings their inadequacies into extreme focus, making them self-conscious and feeling unable to connect, comparing themselves to how they could be if only they had some other characteristic or quality.
+Social Fours feel that their differences and unique perspective is a strength, one they long to be recognized for, and at the same time, Envy often brings their inadequacies into extreme focus, making them self-conscious and feeling unable to connect, comparing themselves to how they could be if only they had some other characteristic or quality.
 They can adopt an exotic, mysterious, or sophisticated persona.
-They identify with being an outsider and appreciate the mystique that affords while also longing to be among a more elite, studied, or chosen circle.
+They can identify with being an outsider and appreciate the mystique that affords while also longing to be among a more elite, studied, or chosen circle.

-When feeling slighted or unacknowledged, they adopt an arrogant, elite attitude.
-If distressed, they make dramatic public displays of their anger, with accusations of betrayal and cutting criticisms.
-They easily feel humiliated, leading to exaggerated motivations for revenge and undermining others for perceived slights.
-They can become so focused on their own pain as a justification for their behavior they fail to see the extent of their impact.
+When feeling slighted or unacknowledged, Social Fours are prone to adopt an arrogant, elite attitude.
+Distressed Social Fours can make dramatic public displays of their anger, with accusations of betrayal and cutting criticisms.
+They can easily feel humiliated, leading to exaggerated motivations for revenge and seriously undermining others for perceived slights, and they can become so focused on their own pain as a justification for their behavior that they fail to see the extent of their impact.

 Character Example: In Titanic, Rose appears to have it all.
 She has a fiancé who can afford to take them on the most expensive, most glamorous ship in the world, who lavishes diamonds upon her, and wants to cater to all her whims… but she is miserable.
 The ship does not impress her, but the paintings she bought in Paris that Cal disdains are a symbol of her higher aesthetic taste (“The difference between Cal’s taste in art and mine is that I have some”).
 While mostly appropriate in public and even willing to suppress some of her unhappiness for appearance’s sake, she channels her unhappiness into subtle rebellions (“Rose chose lavender for her bridesmaid dresses… she knows I detest lavender…”) hoping someone, anyone will see her and care about her suffering and unhappiness. (“All around me were people… no one who cared…”) She tries to throw herself overboard—only for Jack to save her “in all the ways a woman can be saved.”
 At first, Rose isn’t sure she wants others to see her with Jack—it doesn’t look “proper” in other people’s eyes.
 He should remember his class and not ask impertinent questions.
 They should not be spitting in public.
 In all ways, she tries to be polite and appropriate according to social structures… until she grows tired of it.
 She cannot stand being fake one more minute.
 And that’s that.
 Years later, rather than living in the present, she is still pining and longing for the man who died in the sea.
 The one who saved her and gave her life meaning… and then left her forever.